Ace1928/glyph_forge/CODE_OF_CONDUCT.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-This code establishes precise parameters for ASCII Forge ecosystem interactions.
+This code establishes precise parameters for Glyph Forge ecosystem interactions.
 It applies universally across all project vectors: repositories, issue trackers, documentation, and communication channels.
 Like well-crafted functions, these standards have clear inputs, processes, and outputs—with zero ambiguity.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━